QuizandSurveyMaster/quiz_master_next/readme.txt

 == Description ==

+= Demoes! =
+You can check out the sample quiz with various questions types here: [Sample Quiz](http://quizmasternext.com/quiz/sample-quiz/)!
+You can check out the sample survey with pagination here: [Sample Survey](http://quizmasternext.com/quiz/sample-survey/)!

+= Keep Updated =
+Keep up with our latest news, updates, and more by [subscribing to our mailing list](http://quizmasternext.com/subscribe-to-our-newsletter/)!

+= Features =

 The easiest and most flexible way to add multiple quizzes, tests, surveys, and contact forms to your website.
 This plugin allows for unlimited quizzes each with unlimited amount of questions.
 The plugin allows you to create the quiz, add it to any page using a customized shortcode, allows the user to take the quiz, and then saves the results.
 You can set up what the user sees after he or she takes the quiz based on the user's score.
 You can also have the plugin create a certificate for the user as well!

 = Have Unlimited Quizzes, Tests, Surveys, Contact Forms, etc.. =